statikfintechllc/SFTi-Pennies/index.directory/SFTi.Notez/Dip.n.Rip.md

 **Float:**
 Stick to stocks with a float under 10 million shares.
 Low float equals big moves.

+> [!IMPORTANT]
+>
-This is where float rotation comes in.
+> This is where float rotation comes in.
 Low-float stocks rotate quickly, and that’s what fuels those explosive moves.
 The higher the rotation, the better.
 Look for a minimum of 5X after the market opens.

 ## How to Trade the Dip and Rip